This Simple Paratha Recipe uses only four ingredients, and a technique that produces terrific, flaky-textured Indian flatbreads.

 By the way, this Simple Paratha Recipe could also be made using the same ingredients as in my Simple Roti Recipe.

-Making the Dough for Parathas
+How to make the Dough for Parathas

 You can certainly make your dough in a bowl by hand, but, these days, most kitchens are equipped with food processors and this greatly simplifies and speeds up the operation.